scholtzan/juggled/README.md

 3. The two RGB LEDs are directly connected to the ESP32
 4. The two resistors connect the lithium battery directly to one pin of the ESP32.
 This connection will be used to determine how much charge the battery has left
 5. The accelerometer is connected to and powered by the ESP32
+6. The capacitor is connected to EN to ensure the ESP32 gets flashed without having to press any buttons

 ## Assembly